steqeq/0000/docs/how-to/tuning-guides/mi300x/system-settings.rst

 `<https://github.com/ROCm/rocm_bandwidth_test>`__ and build from source.

 The output will list the available compute devices (CPUs and GPUs), including their device ID and PCIe ID.
-Following screenshot (beginning part of the output of running rocm-bandwidth-test) shows the devices present in the system.
+The following screenshot is an example of the beginning part of the output of running ``rocm-bandwidth-test``.
+It shows the devices present in the system.

 .. image:: ../../../data/how-to/tuning-guides/rocm-bandwidth-test.png
    :align: center